thirstycode/share-qr-with-password/README.md

 # share-qr-with-password
 [![built with Python3](https://img.shields.io/badge/built%20with-Python3-red.svg)](https://www.python.org/)  &nbsp;&nbsp; ![Platforms](https://img.shields.io/conda/pn/conda-forge/python.svg)<br>
 **Want to share messages from qr but to have have passwords? you're at right place**<br>
-This python script makes pdf with password protection and uploads it to dropbox and makes a sharable link of it.
+This python script makes pdf with password protection and uploads it to dropbox and makes a sharable link of it in background!

 ### Installation:
 ```bash